raystack/frontier/docs/docs/reference/api.md

 #### DELETE
 ##### Summary

-Delete a Project permanently forever and all of its relations
+Delete a oroject permanently forever and all of its relations

 ##### Parameters